shubhangickore/chat-app/README.md

 - Understand real-time data flow with Socket.io
 - Build secure authentication with JWT
 - Explore folder structures and routing in MERN stack
-- Learn how APIs communicate with MOngoDB
+- Learn how APIs interact with MongoDB.

 ---
 ## 🧠 Acknowledgement